ga4gh/ga4gh-schemas/doc/protocol.rst

 The original GA4GH paging protocol offers a simple client interface that allows clients to read a complete JSON documents 'off-the-wire'.
-The returned response objects contained a homogeneous vector of results along with a next page token.
+The returned response objects contained a homogeneous vector of results along with a next page object.
 This also allows for the easy resumption of failed transfers.
+This resulted in paging being requirement of the interface, not at option, as with many ReST APIs (e.g. AWS).

 However, during the implementing of the protocol, drawbacks have been recognized: